 Once you’ve found a bunch of comments, you can send out a simple email asking for permission to use these on your website.

-Write something to work with
+Draft something for them to work with…

 A lot of the time, what puts people off from giving testimonials is writer’s block.
 Often, they don’t know what to say, and so end up losing the will to bother altogether.